clg-du/r-crash-course/lectures/lecture_1/lecture_1.md

     ## Hornet Sportabout 18.7   8  360 175 3.15 3.440 17.02  0  0    3    2
     ## Valiant           18.1   6  225 105 2.76 3.460 20.22  1  0    3    1

-We can also use the summary() function to get a summary of the dataset.
+We can also use the `summary()` function to get a summary of the dataset.

-Get a summary of the “mtcars” dataset
+Get a summary of the `mtcars` dataset

 ``` r
 summary(mtcars)